Komodo/komodo-website/src/pages/blog/2014-06/komodo-9-preview.html.md

 author: Todd Whiteman
 date: 2014-06-30
 tags: [release, nightly, preview]
-description: A glimpse of what Komodo IDE 9 will be like.
+description: A glimpse of Komodo IDE 9 - check out what we've working on in the last few months.
 layout: blog
 ---

 We are giving a preview of what will be inside Komodo IDE 9, and we'll be making nightly releases here-on-out, to make it easy for users to keep up-to-date.

-You can download the lastest Komodo IDE 9 pre-release from here: http://downloads.activestate.com/Komodo/nightly/komodoide/latest-trunk/
+You can download the latest Komodo IDE 9 pre-release from here: http://downloads.activestate.com/Komodo/nightly/komodoide/latest-trunk/

 Just remember, this is alpha software - which means it's not thoroughly hardened